The T25

 • Denkyem Coop – Businesses centering black ownership & leadership

-The applicant explicitly models alternative and democratized approaches to ownership and governance under the extractive financial system by shifting who owns the assets, who makes decisions about the assets, and how decision-making processes work.
+The applicant explicitly models participatory alternative and democratized approaches to ownership and governance under the extractive financial system by shifting who owns the assets, who makes decisions about the assets, and how decision-making processes work.
 This could include shifting assets to community members or groups through worker cooperatives, community trusts, community ownership models, employee stock ownership plan, or social purpose trusts (see p.
 21 of Transform Finance’s report on Alternative Ownership Enterprises).
 Also, the engagement of community or other non-traditional ownership structures is included in the investing process.
 E.g., Reciprocity Fund has an all-Indigenous Credit Committee and Kachwa Fund is set up as an investor cooperative.
+We include both funds that have participatory ownership and governance, and funds that are investing in organizations that have participatory ownership and governance to fit this criteria.

 Integrated Capital

-Collective Action for Justice Finance asks: Does the fund, bank or initiative provide grants and/or technical assistance alongside finance (loans, equity, working capital, etc.) to their borrowers?
+RSF Social Finance defined integrated capital as the “coordinated use of different forms of financial capital and non-financial resources to support strategies and enterprises working to solve complex social and environmental problems,” in other words, different types of capital combined to meet the needs of entrepreneurs.
+Collective Action for Just Finance asks: Does the fund, bank, or initiative provide grants and/or technical assistance alongside finance (loans, equity, working capital, etc.) to their borrowers?
 Do they accept both grant and investment capital to accomplish their lending mission?

 Creative Finance